-The Plan's investment in the Master Trust is recorded at an amount equal to the Plan's interest in the underlying investments of the Master Trust.
-Investments of the Master Trust are stated at fair value.
-Shares of registered investment company funds are valued at the net asset value as reported by the fund at year-end.
+The Plan's investment in the Master Trust is recorded at an amount equal to the Plan's interest in the underlying investments of the Master Trust are stated at fair value.
+Shares of registered investment Company funds are valued at the net asset value as reported by the fund at year-end.
 Common and preferred stock are stated at fair value based on published market closing prices.
 Investments in fixed income securities are valued by a pricing service which determines valuations of normal institutionalized trading units of such securities using methods based upon market transactions for comparable securities and various relationships between securities which are generally recognized by institutional traders, or at fair value as determined in good faith by the Trustee of the Trust.
 The fair value of the common collective trusts are valued at the closing net asset value on the last business day of the year.
-For those trusts recorded at contract value, the fair value and contract value are based on the fair value and contract value of the underlying investments in the trust.
-Limited partnerships are valued at estimated fair value based on fair value as reported in the audited financial statements.
-Real estate trusts are valued at estimated fair value based on information received from the investment advisor.
-Purchases and sales of securities are recorded on a trade-date basis.
+For those trusts recorded at contract value, the fair value and contract value are based on fair value as reported in the audited financial statements.
+Real estate trusts are valued at estimated fair value based on fair value as reported in the audited financial statements.
+Real estate trusts are recorded on a trade-date basis.
 Interest income is recorded on the accrual basis.
 Dividends are recorded on the ex-dividend date.
-Participant's loans receivable are valued at cost which approximates fair value.
+Participant loans receivable are valued at cost which approximates fair value.